Michael Collins (Irish leader): Songs

 Wax figure of Michael Collins at the National Wax Museum Plus, Dublin, Ireland.

 Irish-American folk rock band Black 47 recorded a song entitled "The Big Fellah" which was the first track on their 1994 album Home of the Brave.
-It details Collins' career, from the Easter Rising to his death at Béal na Bláth.
-Irish folk band the Wolfe Tones recorded a song titled "Michael Collins" on A Sense of Freedom (1983) about Collins' life and death, although it begins when he was about 16 and took a job in London.
+It details Collins's career, from the Easter Rising to his death at Béal na Bláth.
+Irish folk band the Wolfe Tones recorded a song titled "Michael Collins" on A Sense of Freedom (1983) about Collins's life and death, although it begins when he was about 16 and took a job in London.
 Celtic metal band Cruachan recorded a song also titled "Michael Collins" on their 2004 album Pagan which dealt with his role in the Civil War, the treaty and his eventual death.
-Also a song by Johnny McEvoy, simply named "Michael", depicts Collins' death and the sadness surrounding his funeral.
+Also a song by Johnny McEvoy, simply named "Michael", depicts Collins's death and the sadness surrounding his funeral.

 The poem "The laughing boy" by Brendan Behan lamenting the death of Collins was translated into Greek in 1961 by Vasilis Rotas.
 In October of the same year, Mikis Theodorakis composed the song "Tο γελαστό παιδί" ("The laughing boy") using Rotas' translation.
 The song was recorded by Maria Farantouri in 1966 on the album "Ένας όμηρος" ("A hostage") and became an instant success.
 It was the soundtrack of the movie Z (1969).
 "The laughing boy" became the song of protest against the dictatorship in Greece (1967–1974) and remains to date one of the most popular songs in Greek popular culture.

 Plays

-Journalist Eamonn O'Neill wrote the play God Save Ireland Cried the Hero about Collins' last night alive.
+Journalist Eamonn O'Neill wrote the play God Save Ireland Cried the Hero about Collins's last night alive.
 Set in his hotel room, the one-man production started Liam Brennan in the role of Collins and was produced by the Wiseguise Company.
 It was performed at the Edinburgh Festival Fringe in 1996.

 Mary Kenny wrote a play Allegiance, about a meeting between Winston Churchill and Collins.
 The play premiered in 2006 for the Edinburgh Festival Fringe with Mel Smith playing Churchill and Michael Fassbender, a great-great-grandnephew of Collins, playing him.